 When Battlefield 5 launches this fall it will do so on the Xbox One, PlayStation 4, and Windows PC.
 EA hasn’t confirmed a release on Nintendo Switch.

-If you own an older Windows PC there’s a chance the game won’t boot or, if it does, run so poorly you’ll probably want to think about returning it to the store.
+If you own an older Windows PC there’s a chance the game won’t boot or, if it does, it’ll run so poorly you’ll probably want to think about returning it to the store.

 Here’s everything we know so far about the Battlefield 5 PC specs and what you need to do before you pre-order a copy of the game.